Who is driving the anti-livestock agenda and why?

 Ideology, profitability, and technocracy

-However, it is important to keep in mind that what is essentially an alignment of self-interests should not be mistaken for a cabal or monolithic conspiracy (whether or not it is an attempt to stifle criticism) [Rothkopf 2009].
+The current anti-livestock movement will be traced back to its various contributors, consisting of (1) an ideological agenda supported by NGOs, (2) an economic agenda driven by food industries, financial players, and philanthrocapitalists, (3) a desire to control public discourse by mass media, (4) an epistemological crusade led by certain activist academics and futurists, and (5) a power struggle to shape policies by public-private partnerships, consolidating the efforts of all these actors.
+It is important to keep in mind that such an alignment of self-interests should not be mistaken for a cabal or monolithic conspiracy (whether or not in an attempt to stifle criticism) [Rothkopf 2009].
 Power networks are fluid and 'messy' constellations.
-Some of the agendas involved are divergent, if not contradictory, although think tanks do facilitate the streamlining of strategies.
-Furthermore, not all outcomes of this movement should be categorically dismissed as harmful; a distinction is needed between what is beneficial (e.g., innovation) and what is not (e.g., the further erosion of food resilience, livelihoods, and public health).
+Some of the agendas involved are divergent, if not contradictory (although think tanks do facilitate the streamlining of strategies).
+Furthermore, not all outcomes of this movement should be categorically dismissed as harmful; a distinction is needed between what can be beneficial (e.g., some of the proposed innovations to increase choice) and what is not (e.g., the further erosion of food resilience, livelihoods, and public health).

 Food corporations

 Prominent food corporations and their lobby groups, such as the World Business Council for Sustainable Development (WBCSD), are promoting 'plant-based' products as nutritious and eco-friendly alternatives to animal-source foods, despite these often being ultra-processed products designed for fast-food consumption (e.g., imitation burgers, nuggets, and sausages).
-Even major meat companies like Tyson and JBS have (unsuccessfully) tried to enter the plant-based market, by rebranding themselves as 'protein companies'.
+Even major meat companies like Tyson and JBS have (rather unsuccessfully) tried to enter the plant-based market, by rebranding themselves as 'protein companies'.
 The process of transforming plant-derived materials, such as starches, oils, and protein isolates, into imitation foods relies on advanced technology, giving large food processors a competitive advantage.
 In many respects, this trend echoes the technological and marketing strategies of the low-fat craze of the late 20th century, whereby the underlying intent is to present ersatz products as superior to the original.
 The goal is to capitalize on the expertise of food processing companies to convert low-grade materials into products with added value, often constructed around unsubstantiated and misleading narratives of health, sustainability, and animal welfare.
+In an attempt to strengthen policy support and public approval for such products, alliances have been set up with NGOs, scientists, and public-private partnerships.
+A high-level example is the FReSH initiative, constituting a formal partnership between WBCSD and the EAT Foundation.

 Investors and vegan-tech companies